liufengting/FTPopOverMenu_Swift/README.md

 [FTPopOverMenu](https://github.com/liufengting/FTPopOverMenu) is a pop over menu for `iOS` which is maybe the easiest one to use, supports both `portrait` and `landscape`.
 It can show from any `UIView`, any `UIBarButtonItem` and any `CGRect`.
 Simplest APIs, enable you to change the style in one line of code.

+somtimes I want to customer every cell, so I seperate the global setting, and cell setting. e.g: my PM want some menu item are show but can't tap for some reason.

 # ScreenShots

 ![screenshot](https://raw.githubusercontent.com/liufengting/FTResourceRepo/master/Resource/FTPopOverMenu/screenshots.gif)